stoltzmaniac/foco_ds_portal/README.md

 Update the environment variables in *docker-compose.yml* by:
   - Rename `.env.example` to `.env`
   - Fill in the variables (a few are prepopulated for debug mode)
-  - Fill in the `TWTR` variables with your own data
+  - Copy the project/nginx/default.conf.example (remove .example) replace your server/domain
   - This will be ignored via `.gitignore`

 Build images and spin up containers!